BogdanDIA/Daikin_brc52A6x/README.md

 # Daikin_brc52A6x
 Control of Daikin AC with both AC's remote and ESPHome(HA).
-This adds support for Daikin's BRC52A6x remote control but probably will work for other remotes as well.
+This adds support for Daikin's BRC52A6x remote control but probably will work with minor changes for other remotes as well.

 ## The regular way using an IR receiver and an IR transmitter

-The carrier frequency is 38kHz so a TSOP2238 can be used like in the schematics below.
-I am using the ESP01S together with an adapter that allows using a 5V power supply and also 5V tolerant input/output signals.
+For carrier frequency of 38kHz a TSOP2238 can be used like in the schematics below.
+I am using the ESP01S together with an adapter that allows using a 5V power supply and also can use 5V for input/output signals.

 ![alt text](images/adapter5V-3.3V.png)